Crossing the Line: Violence and Sexual Assault in Canada's National Sport: Publication and background

-Crossing the Line: Violence and Sexual Assault in Canada’s National Sport was published by McClelland & Stewart in 1998.
+Crossing the Line: Violence and Sexual Assault in Canada's National Sport was published by McClelland & Stewart in 1998.
 It was written by Canadian Toronto Star and Globe and Mail sports journalist Laura Robinson.
 Robinson was also the producer of The Fifth Estate's 1996 documentary Thin Ice that investigated hazing and sexual abuse in junior ice hockey.

 The junior ice hockey league is the feeder league for the National Hockey League.

 Synopsis

 The book documents hazing, abuse, and rituals in Canadian junior ice hockey, and is informed by interviews with players, coaches, and both female and male victims of abuse.
 Stories include that of Graham James, Sheldon Kennedy, Gordon Stuckless, and Martin Kruze.
 The book documents cycles of abuse where victims become abusers, and where sexual abuse is combined with substance abuse.

 The book documents how Canadian society idolizes ice hockey players from a young age and draws parallels between public enthusiasm for ice hockey and organized religion.
 It notes how Canadian media presents ice hockey through a sexualised lens: equating sporting success with virility and losing a game with impotence.
 The book portrays ice hockey teams as dysfunctional families where violence is engrained.
 It graphically documents anal sex between men, gang rape, and abuse that includes tying string around the penises of rookie players.
 The book alleges that the problem of sexual abuse in junior ice hockey is widespread and underreported.

-The book calls for and end to the separation of boys and girls in junior ice hockey, and the return to community ownership of ice hockey training facilities.
+The book calls for an end to the separation of boys and girls in junior ice hockey, and the return to community ownership of ice hockey training facilities.
 The book identifies the root cause of the problem as the corporations that own the ice hockey teams and their prioritization of profit over the wellbeing of hockey players and the community.